WPMedia/themes-lerna-playground/README.md

 - [x] Publish all for one branch `stable` to `stable` tag
 - [ ] Only publish on changes for one branch `canary`

+Want the iteration of version to in the lerna.json to change upon GitHub Action publish.
 ## scripts

 ### `npm run release`